-The MIC5010 is suited for use in high- or low-side driver applications with over-current protection for both currentsensing and standard MOSFETs.
-In addition, the MIC5010 works well in applications where, for faster switching times, the supply is bootstrapped from the MOSFET source output.
+The MIC5013 is suited for use in high- or low-side driver applications with over-current protection for both currentsensing and standard MOSFETs.
+In addition, the MIC5013 works well in applications where, for faster switching times, the supply is bootstrapped from the MOSFET source output.
 Low voltage, high-side drivers (such as shown in the Test Circuit) are the slowest; their speed is reflected in the gate turn-on time specifications.
 The fastest drivers are the low-side and bootstrapped high-side types.
 Load current switching times are often much faster than the time to full gate enhancement, depending on the circuit type, the MOSFET, and the load.
-Turn-off times are essentially the same for all circuits (less than $10\mu s$ to $V{GS} = 1V$ ).
+Turn-off times are essentially the same for all circuits (less than $10\mu s$ to $V{GS} = 1V$).
 The choice of one topology over another is based on a combination of considerations including speed, voltage, and desired system characteristics.
 Each topology is described in this section.
-Note that I1, as used in the design equations, is the load current that just trips the over-current comparator.
+Note that I_I, as used in the design equations, is the load current that just trips the over-current comparator.

 Low-Side Driver with Current Shunt (Figure 2).
+The over-

-The overcurrent comparator monitors $R_S$ and trips if $I_L \times R_S$ exceeds $V{TRIP}$ . $R{TH}$ is selected to produce the desired trip voltage.
-As a guideline, keep $V{TRIP}$ within the limits of 100mV and
+current comparator monitors RS and trips if $I_L \times R_S$ exceeds V{TRIP} .
+R is selected to produce the desired trip voltage.

-500mV (RTH = $3.3\text{k}\Omega$ to $20\text{k}\Omega$ ).
+As a guideline, keep V{TRIP} within the limits of 100mV and 500mV ($R{TH} = 3.3 k\Omega$ to $20 k\Omega$).
 Thresholds at the high end offer the best noise immunity, but also compromise switch drop (especially in low voltage applications) and power dissipation.

-The trip current is set higher than the maximum expected load current--typically twice that value.
-Trip point accuracy is a function of resistor tolerances, comparator offset (only a few millivolts), and threshold bias voltage $(V_4)$ .
+The trip current is set higher than the maximum expected load current-typically twice that value.
+Trip point accuracy is a function of resistor tolerances, comparator offset (only a few millivolts), and threshold bias voltage (V2).
 The values shown in Figure 2 are designed for a trip current of 20 amperes.
-It is important to ground pin 6 at the current shunt $R_8$ , to eliminate the effects of ground resistance.
+It is important to ground pin 4 at the current shunt R_S, to eliminate the effects of ground resistance.

 A key advantage of the low-side topology is that the load supply is limited only by the MOSFET BVDSS rating.
 Clamping may be required to protect the MOSFET drain terminal from inductive switching transients.
-The MIC5010 supply should be limited to 15V in low-side topologies; otherwise, a large current will be forced through the gate clamp zener.
+The MIC5013